IndrajeetPatil/ggstatsplot/README.md

 ```

 <img src="man/figures/README-ggbetweenstats2-1.png" width="100%" />

-Note here that the function can be used to tag outliers!

 Details about underlying functions used to create graphics and
 statistical tests carried out can be found in the function